UBC-MDS/SpotifyAssistantR/.github/CONTRIBUTING.md

 # Contributing to SpotifyAssistantR

 This outlines how to propose a change to SpotifyAssistantR.
+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).